matthewhudson/docs.storyscript.io/quick-start/README.md

 > This generated the `story.yml` file which is used to identify your application and provide metadata to configure version and secrets variables.

 We have created a few examples that can help you bootstrap your project.
-Let's start you off with a simple hello-world serverless http endpoint:
+Let's start you off with the classic hello-world:

 ```bash
 story write http > http.story